 Back in 1972, Sri Lanka was called Ceylon.
 But aside from that, Sri Lanka is also known as “the teardrop of India.”
 Indeed, its pear-like shape resembles a drop of tears in the Indian Ocean.

 Sometimes, Sri Lanka is also called the “Pearl of the Indian Ocean.”
-Perhaps because of its rich natural heritage, biodiversity, and precious gemstones.
+This is likely because of its rich natural heritage, biodiversity, and precious gemstones.

 Sri Lanka is known as one of the leading producers of cinnamon.
 In fact, the country produces 80% to 90% of the world’s cinnamon output!
 Fascinatingly, the scientific name of cinnamon is Cinnamomum verum, which is derived from the word “Ceylon” — the former name of Sri Lanka.

 Cinnamon has long been linked to Sri Lanka.
 In the 17th Century, it was one of the spices which foreign invaders fought over.
-Ever since, Sri Lanka has become one of the major exporters of cinnamon.
+Since then, Sri Lanka has become one of the major exporters of cinnamon.

 Every tea lover is familiar with Ceylon tea — strong black tea typically enjoyed with milk and sugar.
 Many household tea brands, like Dilmah and Halpe, come from Sri Lanka!
 The distinct taste of Ceylon tea may be attributed to the Sri Lankan highlands where it is grown.

-The first tea plant in Sri Lanka in 1824; since then, the tea production has boomed.
+The first tea shrub was planted in Sri Lanka in 1824; since then, the tea production has boomed.
 Now, Sri Lanka is known as the leading exporter of tea.
 As a matter of fact, around 5% of its people work in its tea industry!

 6. Sirimavo Bandaranaike